ludavid15/myblog/myapp/src/posts/jet-engines.md

 $$\pi = 1  \ \ \ \ \ \ \ \ \ \ \ \ \  \tau=1$$

-Where τ & π are defined as the ratio of stagnation temperatures and pressures across the stage.
+Where $\tau$ & $\pi$ are defined as the ratio of stagnation temperatures and pressures across the stage.
 The relationship between pressure ratio and temperature ratio is established by assuming assumed isentropic processes.
 We also define a unique value called the recovery temperature/pressure ratio, which is the ratio of stagnation temperature/pressure to local temperature/pressure at station 0.

 $$\frac{T_{t0}}{T_0}=1+\frac{\gamma-1}{2}M^2=\ \tau_r$$